redis/redis-doc/commands/spop.md

-Removes and returns one or more random members from the set value store at _key_.
+Removes and returns one or more random members from the [Redis set](/docs/data-types/sets) value store at _key_.

 This operation is similar to `SRANDMEMBER` which returns one or more random elements from a set but doesn't remove them.